StuntsPT/bp2023/docs/classes/class05.md

 ### 2 samples tests

-* 2 samples tests are used to compare the values of two samples.
+* Used to compare the values of two samples
-	* "Are the values of these two samples significantly different from each other?" <!-- .element: class="fragment" data-fragment-index="1" -->
+  * "Are the mean values of these two samples significantly different from each other?" <!-- .element: class="fragment" data-fragment-index="1" -->

 ![Two indep. samples](C05_assets/Two_indep_samples.png) <!-- .element: class="fragment" data-fragment-index="2" -->